 Robak said he’s interviewed people all during the holidays, including on Christmas Eve and New Year’s Eve.
 “People who wait or think that those jobs might be available after the first of the year might miss a golden opportunity.”

 The end of the year also brings use-’em-or-lose-’em deadlines at many companies.
 If hiring managers don’t fill open positions before the New Year is rung in, they risk losing the open slots.

 “What ends up happening is that hiring managers put a great deal of pressure on recruiters to be able to get them candidates and set up interviews before everyone in the company goes away for Christmas break,” said Phil Rosenberg, president of reCareered, a job information site and career coaching service.
 So, the first weeks of December are oftentimes some of the best times to be active, especially in strong years.”

-If the volume remains steady, hiring managers admit the pace can sometimes slow during the holidays.
+If the volume remains steady, hiring managers admit the pace can sometimes slow in the staffing industry during the holidays.

 “There’s a good reason that some companies slow down their hiring during the holiday season, and that’s because there are a lot of people who are out,” she said.
 “It’s very difficult to jump through all of the hoops [that go along with the hiring process] because you need to meet with a number of different people.”

 Brush doesn’t advise that job seekers sit out the job search until the last strand of tinsel is vacuumed up.
 She does recommend making a concerted effort to “keep the connection fresh.”